satanlabs/scripts/java_install_fresh.markdown

-# install java-oracle
+# install java-oracle ( linux , ubuntu OR maybe mac )

-( linux , ubuntu OR maybe mac )
+## These steps are good for single version of Java.

 1. ``maybe`` remove the openjdk(s).